About The Foundry

 WHO ARE WE

-AMY BRENTANO (ARTISTIC PRODUCING DIRECTOR)
+AMY BRENTANO (PRODUCING ARTISTIC DIRECTOR)

-The Foundry’s owner, Amy Brentano, moved to the Berkshires from New York City in 2002.
+The Foundry’s owner, Amy Brentano (She/Her), moved to the Berkshires from New York City in 2002.
 A theater artist and educator, her dream has long been to acquire a physical space where challenging, new work can be supported, unheard stories can be given a platform, and artists generous of spirit can convene and produce work that questions old ideas.

-NOAH LEWIS BAILEY (MANAGING DIRECTOR)
+NOH BAILEY (MANAGING DIRECTOR)

 Noh Bailey (She/They) is a local theatre artist with roots in the Berkshires.
 Having worked at Shakespeare & Company, Barrington Stage, and in many other regional theaters, Noh has found their artistic home at The Foundry.
 They have recently worked with resident theatre company Bazaar Productions as an actor in “Particularly In The Heartland,” and as a collaborator in the week- long residency The Pastrana Project, in which artists and local Berkshire residents helped workshop and develop a new rock- opera written by San Francisco based musician May V. Oskan .
 (Website)

 On May 29, 2021, Massachusetts State mask mandates and previous socially distance regulations were lifted by Governor Baker.